yuriwitdaK/smartshoppinglist/README.md

 savings output still unrealisticly high because of fictional monthly recap,should just cut it out

 ---to do--- del fictional recap
 ---create seperate lists for all meals
 --- add more recipes---
 integrate leftover logic, expiration logic implement warning, food expiring is bad for wallet and environment ro

 ---improving writeup---
+---explain functions in detail explain arguments and positioning---